zwingel/OBS-Overlay-Tool/README.md

 📺 OBS Overlay Tool
-A simple, web-based control panel to manage professional graphics for your live stream.
+A simple, web-based control panel to manage professional graphics for your live stream or broadcast.

 This tool allows you to control lower thirds, scoreboards, and timers in real-time.
 It’s designed for streamers who want professional overlays without the hassle of editing files manually during a broadcast.

-🔥 What it does for your Stream
+🔥 Features
 Live Lower Thirds: Easily show or hide name tags for your guests.
 Features two channels (Left & Right) and 8 slots to save your frequent guests for quick access.

-Pro Scoreboard: Keep your viewers updated with team names, scores, and club colors.
+Scoreboard: Keep your viewers updated with team names, scores, and club colors.

 Built-in Match Clock: Start, stop, and reset a match timer directly from the panel.